Vanilla-OS/website/articles/2024-07-28-vanilla-os-2-orchid-stable-is-here.md

 Orchid takes your data security seriously, this is why we suggest encrypting your personal data by default, ensuring it stays private and protected from unauthorized access.

 We’ve also introduced PolKit policies, which provide more granular control over administrative privileges.
-This means that administrative operations are handled securely and user-friendly, giving you the right level of access when you need it without compromising the overall security of the system.
+This means that administrative operations are handled in a secure and user-friendly way, giving you the right level of access when you need it without compromising the overall security of the system.
 This way, no tool can execute arbitrary code without your consent, as all instructions are displayed on the screen and require your intervention.

 ![PolKit Policies](/uploads/orchid-polkit.svg)

-Now each user operates in an isolated environment, in fact when you open the terminal, you find yourself in a secure, customizable space similar to a traditional operating system.
+Now each user operates in an isolated environment.
+In fact, when you open the terminal, you find yourself in a secure, customizable space that works similar to a traditional operating system.
 This setup allows you to install applications, personalize your settings, and make changes via the command line, all within a safe and contained environment.
 Something went wrong?
 Reset the console with `Alt + F2` and then `reset-vso` at any time without losing your personal data.

 ![Integity Check](/uploads/orchid-integrity-check.png)